Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

  16. `videowalls_videosite_main_player_pre_create`
  17. `videowalls_videosite_playlist_step_automated`
 * Small fix to allow px and % to be given to video player width
+* Added new `video_stretch` parameter to be easily added to the players in the videowall, which helps further fine tune the video's look within the videowalls.

 == Changelog ==